masternirms/Image-Recognition/README.md

 ```

 # Usage
-To run the program, you just have to run the following command:
+To run the program, enter the following command in your terminal:
 ```bash
 Python3 KNNClassifier.py
 ```